Amir Taheri: Claims of Osama bin Laden's death in 2002

 Taheri's byline was attached to an op-ed in The New York Times of 11 July 2002 under the title "The Death of bin Ladenism".
-His clip claimed "Osama bin Laden is dead.
+His clip claimed, "Osama bin Laden is dead.
 The news first came from sources in Afghanistan and Pakistan almost six months ago".

 Iranian sumptuary law hoax

 On 19 May 2006, the National Post of Canada published two pieces, one by Taheri, claiming that the Iranian parliament passed a law that "envisages separate dress codes for religious minorities, Christians, Jews and Zoroastrians, who will have to adopt distinct colour schemes to make them identifiable in public."

 Numerous other sources, including Maurice Motamed, the Jewish member of the Iranian parliament, refuted the report as untrue.
 The Associated Press later refuted the report as well, saying that "a draft law moving through parliament encourages Iranians to wear Islamic clothing to protect the country's Muslim identity but does not mention special attire for religious minorities, according to a copy obtained Saturday by the Associated Press."
 Reuters also reported that "A copy of the bill obtained by Reuters contained no such references.
-Reuters correspondents who followed the dress code session in parliament as it was broadcast on state radio heard no discussion of proscriptions for religious minorities."
+Reuters correspondents who followed the dress code session in parliament as it was broadcast on state radio heard no discussion of prescriptions for religious minorities."

 Taheri insisted that his report was correct and that "the dress code law has been passed by the Islamic Majlis and will now be submitted to the Council of Guardians", claiming that "special markers for followers of Judaism, Christianity and Zoroastrianism are under discussion as a means to implement the law".

-The National Post retracted the story several hours after it was posted online.
+The National Post retracted the story several hours after posting it online.
 The newspaper blamed Taheri for the falsehood in the article, and published a full apology on 24 May.
 Taheri stood by his article.

 Taheri's PR agent Eliana Benador defended his story.
-"Benador explained that, when it comes to Iran, accuracy is 'a luxury...As much as being accurate is important, in the end it's important to side with what's right.
+"Benador explained that, regarding Iran, accuracy is 'a luxury...As much as being accurate is important, in the end it's important to side with what's right.
 What's wrong is siding with the terrorists.'"